Inside-Out Planet Formation. VIII. Onset of Planet Formation and the Transition Disk Phase: Physical Model

 We note that the factor $f_r \equiv1-\sqrt{r_*/r}$ also varies with $\dot{m}$.
 However, for a typical value of $r_*\simeq 3\:R_\odot$, we find that $f_r = 0.86, 0.75, 0.54$ for the cases $\dot{m}=10^{-8}, 10^{-9}, 10^{-10}\:M_\odot\:{\rm yr}^{-1}$, so that $f_r^{-2/3} = 1.11, 1.21, 1.51$, so it has a weaker effect compared to that of the declining accretion rate.
 For simplicity, we adopt $f_r=1$ in the function for $r_{\rm DZIB}$, while $f_r \equiv1-\sqrt{r_*/r}$ for all other quantities at $r_{\rm DZIB}$.

-The top panels of Figure \ref{fig:trap_size} show the dependence of $a_{p,{\rm trap}}$ as a function of accretion rate and as a function of radius of the DZIB.
+The top panels of Figure~\ref{fig:trap_size} show the dependence of $a_{p,{\rm trap}}$ as a function of accretion rate and as a function of radius of the DZIB.
 Note, the accretion rate is expected to decline as the disk evolves and, associated with this, $r_{\rm DZIB}$ is also expected to decrease.
 These panels also show the size of pebbles that would be subject to the Stokes drag regime, thus validating the use of the Epstein regime in the derivation of Eq.~(\ref{eq:trap_size}).
 Other panels in Figure~\ref{fig:trap_size} show how accretion rate and $r_{\rm DZIB}$ vary with each other and how the expected planet mass formed at the DZIB in the IOPF model (set by shallow gap opening) varies with these quantities.
+We note that the precise definition of the planet mass is introduced later in Eq.~\ref{eq:mg1}.